 Industrial policy is also on the rise.
-Based on Figure 5, all evidence points to a dramatic increase in industrial policy activity over the past decade.
-Panel (a) shows that the count of all industrial policies implemented between 2010 and 2022 has increased more than thirty-fold.
-National-level industrial policy activity (panel b) increased fifteenfold, indicating that the GTA is not merely capturing policies at a more granular level over time.
-Based on data from the number of distinct implementing agencies (panel c), in 2022, the number of public agencies announcing at least one new industrial policy worldwide was nearly an order of magnitude higher than in 2010.14
+In Figure 6, all evidence points to an expansion of industrial policy activity over the past decade.
+Panel (a) shows that the raw count of industrial policies has increased more than thirtyfold between 2010 and 2022.
+National-level industrial policy activity (Panel b) increased fifteenfold, indicating that the GTA is not merely capturing policies at a more granular level over time.
+Based on (Panel c), in 2022, the number of public agencies announcing at least one new industrial policy worldwide was close to an order of magnitude higher than in 2010.19

-In the appendix, we show further evidence that suggests it is unlikely that our results are driven by the GTA's increased ability to collect data.
-First, the share of industrial policy among all policies has also increased (Appendix Figure B.1).
+In the appendix, we show further evidence that it is unlikely that our results are driven by the GTA's increased ability to collect data, as the share of industrial policy among all policies has also increased (Appendix Figure G.5).
 These results suggest that industrial policy is a relatively common government intervention.
-We also find evidence supporting the widely held hypothesis that industrial policy has been on the rise in the 2010s (e.g., Stiglitz, Joseph E., Lin, Justin Yifu, Monga (2013); Cherif and Hasanov (2019)).
+We also find evidence supporting the widely held view that industrial policy has been on the rise in the 2010s (e.g., Stiglitz, Lin and Monga (2013); Cherif and Hasanov (2019)).

 6.B.
-Fact 2 - Contemporary industrial policy typically uses export-related measures and subsidies and rarely import tariffs.
+Fact 2 - Contemporary industrial policy favors export promotion and subsidies, not import tariffs.